Rendering Strategies

 }The First Visit & Revalidation

-When a user requests a path that wasn't pre-built, Dinou renders it on the server (like SSR), caches the result, and serves it as static HTML for all future visitors.
+When a user requests a path that wasn't pre-rendered at server startup, Dinou renders it on the server (like SSR), caches the result, and serves it as static HTML for all future visitors.

 Important: These pages are fully integrated with ISR.
 If a revalidate function is defined in page_functions.ts (returning > 0), the generated page will not be static forever—it will regenerate in the background when stale.